 Fortunately one thing you can always count on is the offering of chai on the trains.
 A vendor comes thru with a large thermos container and small paper cups.
 It is sold for 10 rupees so I was able to have a cup of chai soon after the train departed Jaipur.

 I was quite hungry so at 11am when a food vendor came through I ordered the vegetable cutlet.
 I ate one of the two but decided against the packaged sauce and the two slices of bread.
 I was delighted to have the chai after the meal as well.

 I have yet to see a clean train car.
 All double glazed windows are hazed up.
-They appear to be made of plexiglass which scratches easily and if the wrong cleaning solution is used, it can cause permanent damage which was the case with almost all I saw.
+They appear to be made of plexiglass which scratches easily and if the wrong cleaning solution is used, it can cause

 I was somewhat apprehensive about taking a night train from Udaipur back to Delhi as I was reserved the middle of a three berth tier.

 The three berth tier does not allow for those on the bottom or middle berth to sit up.
 I was fortunate that when a couple boarded and stated they had the two bottom berths and would gladly change with me so I could have a bottom berth.
 I did not ask but was greatly relieved.

 Here is what the aisle looks like at night.
 So climbing down the ladder from the middle or second or upper berth into the aisle could be challenging.

 I met and spoke with two young women from China who had the upper berths across the aisle from me.

 One thing I love about the trains is just when you want to have a better taste in your mouth, you hear, “Chai, Chai.”
 I have had multiple small cups of chai on trains.
 On the train from Udaipur to Delhi, I have had only one and that was at 6 am.
 It is reassuring to know there will be more calls if I am so inclined.

 Be prepared with lots of 10 rupee notes.